 # uname -a Linux t1040rdb-64b 4.14.0-yocto-standard #4 SMP Tue Dec 19 12:03:15 EST 2017 ppc64 ppc64 ppc64 GNU/Linux

-This article assumes the reader is somewhat familiar with both the DNF and Yocto documentation for DNF and can refer to these resources for further information.
+This article assumes the reader is somewhat familiar with both the DNF & Yocto documentation and can refer to these resources for further information.

 DNF is a python app installed under our site-packages directory.
 There is also a dnf script under /usr/bin.